weewx/weewx/docs_src/hardware/ws28xx.md

 ```

 * _The HeavyWeather way._ Follow the pairing instructions that came with the
   station.
-You will have to run HeavyWeather on a windows computer with the
+You will have to run HeavyWeather on a Windows computer with the
   USB transceiver.
 After HeavyWeather indicates the devices are paired, put
   the USB transceiver in your WeeWX computer and start WeeWX.
 Do not power
-  cycle the station console or you will have to start over.
+  cycle the station console, or you will have to start over.

 If the console does not pair, you will see messages in the log such as this: